Banganga Tank at Walkeshwar

 Shikara of the Rameshwar Temple

 Towering above the Banganga Tank is the weathered shikara of Rameshwar Temple, built in the North Indian Nagara style with amalaka (a stone disc in temple architecture) and kalash (an architectural element shaped like a metal pot with a large base and a narrow mouth) at the summit.
-Small figures of lions appear on the four sides of the shikara and there is a carving of Lord Shiva as Nataraja on its east face, facing the tank.
+On the four sides of the shikara, small figures of lions appear, and on its east face, facing the tank, there is a carving of Lord Shiva as Nataraja.

 Ganesh idol at Ganapati Temple

-This nine-inch-tall Ganesha idol is worshipped at the Ganapati Temple.
-It is made of white marble quarried from Rajasthan and is enclosed in a glass casing.
-The shrine is made from wood and has a dome similar to the dome on top of the temple.
+The Ganapati Temple worships this nine-inch-tall Ganesha idol.
+The glass casing encloses the white marble idol from Rajasthan.
+The shrine is constructed from wood and has a dome similar to the one on top of the temple.

 Dwarapala at Lakshmi Narayan Temple

-Mace-bearing dwarapala at the Lakshmi Narayan Temple wearing the Marathi turban, called pheta or pataka.
-The dwarapalas at Vishnu temples are modeled on Jaya and Vijaya, the gatekeepers at Vaikuntha, the heavenly abode of Lord Vishnu.
-The interesting detail is the presence of a small lion at the base.
+At the Lakshmi Narayan Temple, the mace-bearing dwarapala wears the Marathi turban, known as pheta or pataka.
+Vishnu temples model their dwarapalas after Jaya and Vijaya, the gatekeepers of Vaikuntha, Lord Vishnu's heavenly abode.
+The appearance of a small lion at the base is an intriguing detail.

 A distinct material culture at Banganga Tank is the popularity of bathroom tiles for decor and restoration purposes.
-The tiles are used not only for floors, the purpose for which they are designed but also on walls and the interior of garbagrihas in temples.
-This shrine below a banyan tree in front of Walkeshwar Temple has been restored using bathroom tiles.
+Temples not only use the tiles for floors, but also for walls and the interior of garbagrihas.
+This shrine under a banyan tree in front of Walkeshwar Temple has been restored with bathroom tiles.

 Shiva idol beneath the Banyan tree

 Banganga Tank has several legends associated with it, and they have diverse origins.
-With the passage of time, memories of local incidents have been intertwined with these origin myths.
-One such prevailing story is how the original lingam at Walkeshwar Temple was lost to the sea to avoid desecration by mlecchas (referring to Muslim and Christian rule under the Gujarat Sultanate and the Portuguese).
-Based on this belief, on the day of Mahashivratri, the Koli fishing community venture out to sea to offer prayers to the vanished lingam.
+As time has passed, memories of local incidents have become intertwined with these origin myths.
+One such prevailing story is how the original lingam at Walkeshwar Temple was lost to the sea in order to avoid desecration by mlecchas (referring to Muslim and Christian rule under the Gujarat Sultanate and the Portuguese).
+According to this belief, on Mahashivratri, the Koli fishing community ventured out to sea to offer prayers to the vanished lingam.

-Over the years, there has been a lot of encroachment on and around the Banganga Tank that has considerably altered the size, ambience, and historicity of the sites.
-It is due to the activism of citizen groups who were concerned about the deterioration of the tank that the Banganga complex was declared a heritage zone in April 1995 under a notification of the Urban Development Department of the Government of Maharashtra, known as the Heritage Regulations for Greater Bombay 1995.
+Over the years, there has been a lot of encroachment on and around the Banganga Tank, which has significantly altered the size, ambience, and historicity of the sites.
+The Urban Development Department of the Government of Maharashtra, through the Heritage Regulations for Greater Bombay 1995, declared the Banganga complex a heritage zone in April 1995 due to the activism of citizen groups concerned about the tank's deterioration.

 Placement of lord Ganesha on the doorway

 A common feature at all the temples and even private homes in Maharashtra is the presence of a Ganesha figure at the top of the entrance or doorway.
-Lord Ganesha is venerated as the remover of obstacles, and his presence is considered auspicious and a harbinger of good luck.
+People revere Lord Ganesha as the remover of obstacles and consider his presence as auspicious and a harbinger of good luck.

 Domed roof of the Vyankatesh Balaji Temple

 The Vyankatesh Balaji Temple has an amalgamation of various styles that were popular in the Deccan during the eighteenth century.
-For example, the domed roof, use of multi-foil arches, double-layered foliated band running around the exterior of the dome, are typical of Islamic architecture.
-On the other hand, the use of the Mangalore-tiled hip roof, wooden sabha mandap, musicians on the domed roof, and deepastambha are elements taken from Hindu temples of the Konkan and Maharashtra regions.
+For example, the domed roof, use of multi-foil arches, and double-layered foliated bands running around the dome's exterior are typical of Islamic architecture.
+On the other hand, elements from Hindu temples in the Konkan and Maharashtra regions include the Mangalore-tiled hip roof, wooden sabha mandap, musicians on the domed roof, and deepastambha.

 Exterior view of the Vyankatesh Balaji Temple

 The Vyankatesh Balaji Temple has retained many of its original architectural features, including the Mangalore tiled roof, thanks to the effort of conservation architect Sudhir Joshi.
 The interior receives natural light through high windows on three sides.
-The windows have wooden balustrades which are indicative of the floor being used as a working space.
+The wooden balustrades on the windows signify the floor's use as a working space.

 Garuda shrine at Vyankatesh Balaji Temple

 The Vyankatesh Balaji Temple has a marble Garuda in a kneeling posture, offering fruit with both hands.
-However, this image is slightly different from the usual Garuda iconography which is more ferocious.
-Unlike here, Garuda is usually depicted with a pair of wings and a beaked bird-like nose.
-Here the Garuda is adorned by Nagas.
+However, this image is slightly different from the usual Garuda iconography, which is more ferocious.
+Usually, the depiction of Garuda features a pair of wings and a beaked bird-like nose, unlike this image.
+Nagas adorn the Garuda in this illustration.
 They coil around the arms, on the waist, and around the ankles.
 Instead of fighting Garuda, their mortal enemy, the Nagas appear to be paying homage to Lord Balaji in unison.

 Wooden bracket at Jagannath Mahadev Temple

 The Jagannath Mahadev Temple has anthropomorphic wood-carved brackets supporting the roof.
-These are in the form of female musicians playing a variety of musical instruments.
-They are heavily decked in jewelry and wear a blouse and skirt-like garment.
-The brackets are painted in bright colors and add an element of playfulness to the overall decor of the temple.
+These are female musicians playing a variety of musical instruments.
+They wear a blouse and skirt-like garment, heavily decorated with jewellery.
+Bright colours paint the brackets, adding a playful element to the temple's overall decor.

 Wall mural done by Shilo Shiv Suleman

-The Heritage Project draws attention to how women are integral to the growth and development of the Banganga neighborhood, and their role in sustaining ecology.
-Shilo Shiv Suleman depicts this interdependence with the use of a mix of text, portraits, and elements of Hindu mythology to create awareness and promote dialogue for social change.
+The Heritage Project draws attention to how women are integral to the growth and development of the Banganga neighborhood, as well as their role in sustaining ecology.
+Shilo Shiv Suleman depicts this interdependence using a mix of text, portraits, and elements of Hindu mythology to create awareness and promote dialogue for social change.

-Siddheshwar Mahadev temple forms part of what was once known as Jairamgir Bawa’s Math, where samadhis of ascetics of the orthodox Giri Smarta sect were erected.
-The samadhis of the founder (Jairamgir Bawa) and two other ascetics were also built here.
-The temple overlooks the Banganga Tank and is noted for its arched gateway, grayish-blue basalt walls, pyramidical shikhara, and compact sabha mandap.
+Formerly known as Jairamgir Bawa's Math, the Siddheshwar Mahadev temple houses the samadhis of ascetics from the orthodox Giri Smarta sect.
+Here, the founder (Jairamgir Bawa) and two other ascetics also built their samadhis.
+The temple overlooks the Banganga Tank and is notable for its arched gateway, greyish-blue basalt walls, pyramidical shikhara, and compact sabha mandap.

 Dwarapala at the Vyankatesh Balaji Temple

-Dwarapala holding a mace at the entrance to Vyankatesh Balaji Temple.
-Due to the asymmetric layout of the temple and lack of wall space at the entrance, only a lone dwarapala stands guard instead of the usual pair.
+At the entrance to Vyankatesh Balaji Temple, Dwarapala is holding a mace.
+Because of the temple's asymmetric layout and lack of wall space at the entrance, only a lone dwarapala stands guard instead of the usual pair.